Best Photo Editors in 2026

 Frequently Asked Questions

-What is the best free online photo editor?
+What is the best free photo editor in 2026?

 For most users, yes.
-Photopea handles PSD files natively with layers, Smart Objects, and content-aware fill.
-Canva and Fotor cover common editing needs with AI-powered tools.
-However, professionals who need advanced compositing, 3D design, or plugin ecosystems (Nik Collection, Topaz Labs) should stick with desktop Photoshop.
+Affinity Photo matches Photoshop in core editing capabilities and is now free.
+Photopea handles PSD files natively with layers and masks in the browser.
+GIMP and Darktable cover desktop editing for free.
+However, professionals who need CMYK print workflows, 3D design, or specific plugin ecosystems (Nik Collection, Topaz Labs) may still need Photoshop.

-Which photo editor has the best AI tools?
+Which photo editor has the best RAW processing?

 Popular Comparisons